 and disposal fees may apply.
-Fireworks were responsible for an estimated 11,100 injuries treated in U.S.
+Fireworks were responsible for almost 13,000 injuries treated in U.S.

-hospitals in 2016, the most recent year statistics were available.
+hospitals in 2017.
 Children younger than 15 years of age

-to 50,000+ fires caused by fireworks each year.
-Fireworks noise scares pets and can be disturbing to veterans
+Fireworks noise scares pets and can be disturbing to seniors, veterans

 and those suffering from post-traumatic stress syndrome.
 Additionally, fireworks pollute our air.
-It's time that
+It's time to put a stop to

 to buy non-safe and sane fireworks so that you can set them off in Greater Las Vegas and Clark County, don't!